ChiefWoods/calculator/README.md

 # Calculator

-Project for The Odin Project
+Web calculator for The Odin Project